 When I raised this issue with Hugh Evans of local Dexter agent, Melbourne Trailer & Caravan Supplies, he emphasised that DSC is an accepted way of enhancing the safety of already optimally stable caravans.
 The company does not see it as a way of compensating for poor design, mismatched systems, or incorrect loading.
 It is refreshing to note that Dexter’s claims are thus less than that of some of its users!

-The major difference between IDC, AL-KO and Dexter is that the former two give precedence to reducing the rig’s speed as rapidly as possible (to bring it below that critical speed where recovery is otherwise impossible).
+The major difference between IDC, AL-KO and Dexter ESC systems is that the former two give precedence to reducing the rig’s speed as rapidly as possible (to bring it below that critical speed where recovery is otherwise impossible).
 They operate only in situations deemed to be potentially dangerous.
-They are not intended to, nor will,
+They are not intended to, nor will, mask inherent instability.

 While all these systems are effective, none is idiot-proof.
+As we raised at the outset, ESC is not a failsafe.
 They cannot overcome the basic laws of physics – and none of their makers pretends they can.
 If a rig is driven too fast to recover while cornering it will go off the road regardless of any ESC device.